johnrieth-zz/johnrieth.github.io/_posts/2018-01-03-ai-econ-finance-research.md

 I think the CBA is going to be primarily a recommender system to make recommendations to the Central Bank on policy decisions.
 Natural Language Processing is going to be involved for the CBA to ingest documents.

-__RegBot__

- Knowledge Extraction could be useful for extracting information from regulation documents.
-Using something like [Facebook's DrQA](https://github.com/facebookresearch/DrQA).
-DrQA is a system for answering questions using Wikipedia.
-I feel it is possible to use DrQA for financial regulations.
-The challenge will be getting the bot understand how a certain regulation interacts with a company's business.
-The project could take advantage of the [Corpus Legis](http://corpuslegis.org/) project from Stanford.